StolenColon/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 title: "Amazon Athena configurations"
 description: "Reference article for the Amazon Athena adapter for dbt Core and dbt Cloud."
 id: "athena-configs"
+intro_text: "Adapter-specific configurations for the Amazon Athena adapter for dbt Core and dbt Cloud."
 ---

 ## Models